Water shop opened in Somerset, Manchester

 The Somerset facility, which was constructed at a cost of $21 million, will provide 40,000 gallons of potable water daily to residents.

-Speaking at the opening ceremony, McKenzie told the residents that the newly established water shop in the community is for their personal use.
+Speaking at the opening ceremony, McKenzie told the residents that the newly established water shop is for their personal use.

-The local government minister reminded the residents that the water shop represented their property tax at work, so they should guard it.
+The minister reminded the residents that the water shop represented their property tax at work, so they should guard it.

 “For you to give your own property for the benefit of the wider community, I want to hail you and thank you on behalf of the people of Somerset and North West Manchester for giving of yourself,” Phillips said.